islamazhar/CASPER/README.md

 detection.
-We also show how CASPER can be seamlessly integrated into the existing passkey backup, synchronization, and authentication processes, with only minimal impact on user experience, negligible performance overhead, and mini- mum deployment and storage complexity for the participating parties.
+We also show how CASPER can be seamlessly integrated into the existing passkey backup, synchronization, and authentication processes, with only minimal impact on user experience, negligible performance overhead, and minimum deployment and storage complexity for the participating parties.

 ## Requirements